kels-orien/real-time-pos-system/README.md

-# real-time-pos-system
+# Real-time-pos-system
-A  real-time Point of Sale system written in Node.js &amp; React.js
+A  Real-time Point of Sale system written in Node.js &amp; React.js